 What if I do not want to be a personal representative (an executor)?

 If someone has died and appointed you as an executor in their will, but you do not wish to be an executor, you do not have to.
 Instead, you can ‘renounce’ your role as executor.
 In order to renounce your role as executor, you need to sign a deed of renunciation and submit it to the Probate Registry.
 There is a form (PA15) on GOV.UK to do this.
 However, as this is a legal matter, we strongly recommend you take advice from a qualified legal professional.

 If you wish to renounce your executorship, you must do so before doing anything that could be considered to be part of the executor’s role.
 If you carry out any duties of an executor, you cannot renounce the role, although you can delegate the role to an adviser (you can find more information on finding an adviser on our Getting help with bereavement page).
 Even if you delegate these responsibilities to an adviser, you will still remain responsible for the accuracy of any documents or other information provided to HMRC and thus it is important that you review the information provided by the adviser to the best of your ability.

 If the will appointed other executors as well as you, they can usually apply for probate and carry out the duties without you.
-If the will did not appoint any other executors, then someone must apply to court to be appointed as administrator of the estate.
+If the will did not appoint any other executors, then someone must apply to act as administrator of the estate.